Ben-Hu/One_Off/README.md

-# one-offs
+# One-Offs and Templates
-One off scripts / snippets
+One off scripts / snippets for future reference mix of random bat, sh, etc.